6 ways HR can be more strategic: Insight from GoDaddy

 A big part of strategic HR involves stepping outside of the silos by making connections throughout the company and asking a lot of questions.
 Zuri constantly keeps a pulse on the initiatives COEs, HR Business Partners and other teams are working on so she can see where HR Operations can provide value.
 “I really see it as my job to be thinking across the workstreams and making sure that people are connected...I spend a lot of time pulling people into the conversation across the organization.”

-Zuri’s readiness to collaborate has proved especially helpful during M&A at GoDaddy, which involves a huge cross-functional team with interconnected workstreams.
+Zuri’s readiness to collaborate has proved especially helpful during M&A activity at GoDaddy, which involves a huge cross-functional team with interconnected workstreams.
 She also maintains a strong partnership with IT, giving them visibility into HR’s priorities, even if they don’t always require IT support.

 4. Support strategic corporate objectives